 How many studio/classroom hours are there?

 We will be working on a basis of 2 days tuition per month in the Studio, usually taken together as a Friday and Saturday, (but this may be subject to change).
-If you are participating in the course remotely you will be able to join in with the studio sessions live via Zoom.
-We will record these sessions so you will be able to access them afterwards as well.
+If you are unable to make a particular session Please let us know as soon as possible.
+We will send you any notes, handouts or links from the taught sections so you will be able to access them afterwards as well.
 Everyone will also have access to support online.

 How will I submit work?

-You will either be able to bring your work to the studio as part of the taught studio sessions, or arrangements will be made for you to send your work to us in the studio for feedback and assessment.
+You will need to bring your work to the studio as part of the taught studio sessions, or arrangements will be made for you to send your work to us in the studio for feedback and assessment.

 Is there an online or remote option?